rebus-org/migr8/README.md

         }
     }

+If you want to be more explicit, you can also go

+	// this is how all the migrations are picked up var provideMigrations = new AssemblyScanner(typeof(AnEntity).Assembly, typeof(AnotherEntity).Assembly);

+	// this one finds out which ones to execute, validates the sequence, and executes new DatabaseMigrator(myConnectionString, provideMigrations).MigrateDatabase();

+# Brief info

 The version number of the database is stored in an extended property called `migr8_database_version`.

 Each migration is executed in a transaction, execution stops if one fails.